desm/g-application-jd/README-dev.md

 ## Setup

 - Clone the repo
+- Download the `config/master.key` file and place it in `./webapp/config`
+  - (Download from Notion site mentioned in job application)
 - Run `source .autoenv`
 - Run `up-sleep` to build and pull all Docker images
-- run `connect` - this opens a shell in the "appserver" container
+- Run `connect` to open a shell in the "appserver" container
-- in appserver container, run `yarn install` - this installs node modules
+  - Run `yarn install` (in the container)
-- in appserver container, run `rails db:prepare` - this sets up the database
+  - Run `rails db:prepare` (in the container)
-- exit the container
+- Exit the container
-- run `down` - this stops all containers
+- Run `down` to stop all containers
-- `cp ./webapp/.env-template ./webapp/.env`
+- Run `cp ./webapp/.env-template ./webapp/.env`, and set RAILS_MASTER_KEY
-  - setting RAILS_MASTER_KEY is optional at this point
-  - setting OPENAI_ACCESS_TOKEN is only needed if you want to test the AI Assistant
-- run `up` - this starts all containers, and starts the Rails server
+- Run `up` - this starts all containers, and starts the Rails server

-Here are some links that should work once the services are running:
+Some links that should work once the services are running:

 - http://localhost:8080/ - A partial reproduction of the www.gumroad.com web site, made with Webflow
 - http://localhost:8000/signup - Gumroad signup page